 Chepstow Castle, sea gate

 Welsh public transport does get you places - except on Bank Holidays - though sometimes it's a bit complicated, like from Caernarfon to Dolwyddelan via Llandudno.
 But at least you can stop a bus almost everywhere.

 People actually speak Welsh in north Wales, and it's a pretty sounding language.
 In south Wales on the other side, the bilingual signs and descriptions fe. in the castles are a joke since almost no one can tell you how to pronounce a word, let alone knows what it means.

 Conwy Castle, inside seen from one of the towers

 Ok, now I'll have to go and sort out 2,000 photos, read up on two weeks worth of blogposts on my sidebar links, and put my foot into cold water because I managed to slip when leaving the ferry in Amsterdam and twist something.
 No, I'm not going to see a doctor for that, he'd only put my foot in a cast and make a lot of fuss about not doing this and not doing that.
 I heal better without the 'help' of a bone setter (to use a Mediaeval term).

-Oh, and it's fortunately back to German cakes and sweets; the British stuff is way too sugary for my taste.
+It's fortunately back to German cakes and sweets; the British stuff is way too sugary for my taste.
 And to some nice rye bread with cheese instead of scrambled eggs with mushrooms.
 Nothing wrong with them, but after two weeks I wanted a change. :)

-Just some pic spam of some of the Norman castles in Wales.
+Caerphilly is another Norman castle in southern Wales.
 The things are huge, with massive walls, sorrounded by water and ditches, several gatehouses and lots of nasty little tricks to keep those pesky Welsh out.